-One such destination is Bir, located in the magnificent Kangra valley.
+One such destination is Bir Billing, located in the magnificent Kangra valley.
 Although not entirely offbeat today, this tiny hamlet beckons the wanderlust struck souls to its tranquil haven to offer its dose of sheer natural beauty and peace.

 Bir is a village that is as traditional as you can imagine yet with an excellent internet connection and connectivity to the other towns.